dpchamps/garbage-day/blog/chapter-1.md

 }
 ```

-Let's consider what the above code tells us.

-We provide the definition of two separate values to our runtime.
+Starting with something straightforward: the definition for two separate values to our runtime.
 In user-land, a programmer might write something like this:

 ```
 var stringVar = "Hello"